Minister for Justice and Equality announces the establishment of a Single Person Committee of Inquiry to review Irish Citizenship application refusals

 - Disclose none of the information to the applicant.

 - Provide partial disclosure of the information to the applicant.

 - Provide full disclosure of the information to the applicant.

 Where partial disclosure is recommended, the member must provide the Minister an indicative wording as to the “gist” of the information that might be shared.

 The Minister will then consider the advises of the member but will retain the power to issue the final decision on disclosure.

 Whilst we greatly welcome the introduction of a committee of enquiry we do have reservations with respect to whether it would have been more appropriate to establish a committee with a number of members as opposed to a single member committee.
 The fact that the member is appointed by the Minister for Justice and reports to the Minister does we feel, raise some questions with respect to independence.
 Notwithstanding this, we fully support the establishment of the committee and the fact that applicants who are refused their citizenship applications based on national security concerns will now receive due process in having the opportunity to seek disclosure of the information which has been relied upon by the Minister for Justice in refusing their application, is a significant development.

 It is important to note that only applicants who have been refused Irish citizenship due to national security concerns can avail of this process.
 Applicants who have been refused for other reasons, such as previous criminal convictions, absences from the State or other reasons should seek legal advises to establish whether there are grounds to challenge any such refusal by way of judicial review, or any alternative options available to them.

 The Immigration team at Sinnott Solicitors have extensive experience in all Irish citizenship and immigration matters.
-If you have any queries do not hesitate to contact our Immigration Department today on 00353 1 406 2862 or firstname.lastname@example.org.
+Our immigration consultants are based in Dublin & Cork, if you have any queries do not hesitate to contact our Immigration Department today on 00353 1 406 2862 or email@example.com.